Gertobin11/our-lockdown-reads-2021/README.md

 - Trying to solve this problem I saw that the card content part of the cards was varying in height, causing the subsequent cards to 'pop' to the next column that had the appropriate space, I solved this by giving all the card content the uniform height of 75px.

+- I encountered a bug where the genre of the books reviewed was saving to the database as Null.

+- I had the id of genre as genre_name instead of just genre as genre_name is used in a different database

 ### Deployment

 ### Credits